-Every country has a different approach to the procedure of surrogacy.
+Every country has a different approach to the procedure.
 Some countries such as Russia, Ukraine, Columbia, and Iran allow commercial surrogacy, on the flip side, there are countries such as Italy, France, Japan, Sweden, Hungary, Switzerland, Spain which totally ban all procedures of surrogacy whether it is commercial or not.

-But apart from these two straight forward approaches, there is a mid-way approach as well, wherein the commercial surrogacy is prohibited but altruistic surrogacy is allowed.
+But apart from these two straightforward approaches, there is a mid-way approach as well, wherein commercial surrogacy is prohibited but altruistic surrogacy is allowed.
 The Countries that have adopted this mid-path approach are Australia, Canada, Israel, South Africa, New Zealand, Cambodia, Thailand, Nepal, Mexico, and the Netherlands.

-India also seeks to establish a similar middle path between the extreme approaches through this Surrogacy (Regulation) Bill, 2019.
+India also seeks to establish a similar middle path between the extreme approaches through this Bill.

-It can be concluded that the main motive of this Bill is to ban the practice of commercial surrogacy while not prohibiting the use of this procedure for an altruistic purpose.
-The Bill also strives to properly regulate the procedure of surrogacy by registering the surrogacy clinics and constitution of the National Surrogacy Board and State Surrogacy Board.
+It can be concluded that the main motive of this Bill is to ban the practice for commercial purposes while not prohibiting the use of this procedure for an altruistic purpose.
+The Bill also strives to properly regulate the procedure of surrogacy by registering the surrogacy clinics and constitution of the National and State Surrogacy Board.
 It is believed that the Bill will prove to be a big step in the legal scenario of the surrogacy procedure, but the true effect of the Bill will only be analyzed after it is passed and implemented.